-Diesel drivers could face a bill of nearly five thousand pounds to get to work
+Diesel drivers could face a bill of nearly five thousand pounds just to get to work.

-But what effect is this going to have on the motorist or city footfall?
+But what effect will the new changes have on the motorist, or city footfall?

-Southampton on the south coast had a reported 110 deaths linked to poisonous emissions during 2016, so the diesel tax makes sense, doesn’t it?
+Southampton, a city based on the south coast of England, had a reported 110 deaths linked to poisonous emissions during 2016, so the diesel tax should make sense, shouldn’t it?

 But this move is going to affect a suffering government who duped diesel motorists into believing that diesels were the greener option just a few year years ago, by bumping up prices for those who enter cities.
 A diesel motorist who enters a city every day of the week will now have to pay £4,562 pounds per year on top of already escalating everyday bills.
 It leads to another blow to city centre footfalls who are already fighting increased rates and the online traffic of the retail world.